rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-While the `load()` function takes each identifier individually, it will batch all these identifiers into one set and request all users at once.
-Try it yourself by executing the same GraphQL query in GraphQL Playground again.
-The GraphQL query result should stay the same, but in your command line output for the GraphQL server you should only see two and not four requests being made to the database:
+While the `load()` function takes each identifier individually, it will batch all these identifiers into one set and request all users at the same time.
+Try it by executing the same GraphQL query in GraphQL Playground.
+The result should stay the same, but you should only see 2 instead of 4 requests to the database in your command-line output for the GraphQL server:

 {{< highlight javascript >}}
 Executing (default): SELECT "id", "text", "createdAt", "updatedAt", "userId" FROM "messages" AS "message" ORDER BY "message"."createdAt" DESC LIMIT 101;